2985578957/flex_extract/For_developers/Sphinx/source/quick_start.rst

 Operational data
 ----------------

 This data set provides the output of the real-time atmospheric model runs in high resolution, including 10-day forecasts.
 The model undergoes frequent adaptations and improvements.
 Thus, retrieving data from this dataset requires extra attention in selecting correct settings of the parameters.
-See :ref:`ref-tab-dataset-cmp` for the most important parameters.
+See :ref:`[Table of datasets]<ref-tab-dataset-cmp>` for the most important parameters.
 Currently, fields can be retrieved at 1 h temporal resolution by filling the gaps between analysis fields with 1-hourly forecast fields.
 Since 4 June 2008, the eta coordinate vertical velocity is directly available from MARS, therefore ``ETA`` should be set to ``1`` to save computation time.
 The horizontal resolution can be up to ``0.1°`` and in combination with ``137`` vertical levels can lead to problems in terms of job duration and disk space quota.
 It is recommended to submit such high resolution cases as single day retrievals (see ``JOB_CHUNK`` parameter in ``run.sh`` script) to avoid job failures due to exceeding limits.